chrisjensenuk/DrawSvg/README.md

 Instructions on minfying/optimising the javascript files (Windows)
 ==================================================================
 As each Module is in its own file its best to compact these down into a few files for optimization.
-RequireJS
+RequireJS provides a node.js based tool to do this.

 I'm using Windows so these instructions are for this platform. see http://requirejs.org/docs/optimization.html for require.js optimisation info